LDAV-Symposium/2020/_pages/call-for-posters.md

 Contact: <posters@ldav.org>

 We invite you to submit unpublished work to the IEEE LDAV 2019 Poster Program.
-The poster program is a venue designed to highlight ongoing research and late breaking topics that have produced promising preliminary results.
+It is a venue designed to highlight ongoing research and late breaking topics that have produced promising preliminary results.
 The poster program will be a great opportunity for the authors to interact with the symposium attendees and solicit feedback.

 In addition to the topics listed under [Call for Papers](/call-for-papers.html), we also welcome submissions that
 * showcase successful stories of applying visualization to large-scale data intensive applications, and